Senior Admission Counselor

 Do you have a favorite place in Tacoma?

-So many!
-But if I have to pick just one I'll say that I love going to Titlow Beach Park and running the loop or walking along the water.
+I love going to Titlow Beach Park and running the loop or walking along the water.
 It's sometimes called "Tacoma's Hidden Beach" and has a great view of the Tacoma Narrows Bridge.

 Name a class at Puget Sound you are interested in, but haven't taken.